pippinbarr/cart253-2018/modules/core-conditionals/core-conditionals.md

 _If the player smiles then make the sun get brighter, if the player tries to shave with their broadsword check their shaving skill tree and if they have at least 4 shave points and the sun is up and they talked to the priest then the shave is successful but otherwise they cut their own head off and if they climb a mountain and if the mountain is actually a giant then the giant wakes up if the sun is in its eyes and otherwise there is a five percent chance it wakes up but only if the player prayed at the Homunculus altar at the start of the game and if..._

 - This is the problem of __content generation__ in games in particular
+- But really any dynamic, richly interactive system
 - And this is why the actual things you can do in games is __so limited__

 ???

-- A big part of the solution concerns not modeling games at the level of “action and reaction” but creating the underlying systems.
+- A big part of the solution concerns not modeling games at the level of specifying “action and reaction” but creating the underlying systems.
 - So you make a physics system rather than “what happens if they jump off a mountain, what about off a chair?”
 - Procedural content modeling is a major area of research here, too.
 - Ultimately this is a very serious issue in creating games/worlds.

 ---

-## Fin.
+# Fin.